 |

+To avoid accidents, this experiment should be done by teachers in front of students, not by the students themselves.
 This is a great way to show students that carbon dioxide gas is heavier than air.
-It also helps them understand the unusual natural disaster at Lake Nyos in Africa.
-In 1986 a tremendous amount of carbon dioxide gas erupted from the lake, and then flo...wed down through a village, killing 1,700 people.
-The video is a narrative, step by step demonstration with explanations.
-Run time 03:59.
+It also helps them understand the unusual natural d...isaster at Lake Nyos in Africa.
+In 1986 a tremendous amount of carbon dioxide gas erupted from the lake, and then flowed down through a village, killing 1,700 people.
+The video is a narrative, step-by-step demonstration with explanations.
+(03:59)

 [more]